enbnt/enbnt.github.io/content/posts/tracing-and-testing.md

 If I find out my annotation is missing in production, is it my code, the collector, the storage service, the query tool?
 Was my trace even sampled?
 ***How long will it take to narrow down the cause of your missing annotation?***
-Wait, you verify your traces in a canary or staging environment and you caught it pretty quick?
+Ah yes, you in the back corner - you say that you verify your traces in a canary or staging environment and you it will be caught quickly?
 Maybe that's actually OK if your feedback loop is tight.
 If other people are relying upon this data for critical work or you have an engineering org that is scaled to hundreds/thousands of engineers and it's minutes/hours/days/weeks before you can even know that something went wrong, that can be valuable time or opportunity lost.
+This is just an extra safety net to consider.

 The ability to quickly verify, at the closest possible moment of the edit -> compile -> test loop is one of the things that made Finatra so powerful.
 These checks can be dealt with as part of your